VRaj361/QuesBuddy-project/README.md

 There is my project named Quesbuddy.
 This is Web-Development Project Which based on Learning website with getting Solutions and Courses.

 ## Implemented Languages and Tools :
-HTML, CSS, Bootstrap, JavaScript, JQuery, SCSS, JSP, JSTL, Servlet, Postgres Database
+HTML, CSS, Bootstrap, JavaScript, JQuery, SCSS, JSP, JSTL, Servlet, Postgres Database, SMTP Protocol (Email)

 ## Pictures of the QuesBuddy